apovalov/diagram-ai-service/README.md

 ## 📝 Notes & limitations

-- Uses a **canonical supportet components** set of AWS nodes to keep results consistent and readable.
+- Uses a **canonical supported components** set of AWS nodes to keep results consistent and readable.
 - When an unsupported service is mentioned, it maps to a close canonical type (e.g., "database" → `rds`, business services → `service`).
 - Each node can belong to **one cluster** at most; we prioritize **functional** groupings.
+- **Critique generation** analyzes diagrams and applies improvements with configurable retry attempts for higher success rates.
+- **LLM timeouts** are configurable; adjust `GEMINI_TIMEOUT` based on your network and complexity needs.
+- **Critique retries** improve quality but increase processing time; tune `CRITIQUE_MAX_ATTEMPTS` for your use case.
 - If the LLM is unavailable, a **heuristic fallback** still renders a sensible diagram.
 - Layout is automatic; complex meshes may need manual post‑tweaks.